 Roasted carrots and parsnip are the simplest of all the low-carb side dishes I’ve ever made.
 When you say NO to potatoes, many new food possibilities open up.
 Believe me, there are so many tasty alternatives to potatoes and rice out there that you’ll be surprised.
 Roasted carrots and parsnips are one of those tasty and healthy alternatives.
 It’s a very quick and easy recipe that will leave your mouth watering.

-Carrots, whether big or small, have very a thin skin which makes it okay to roast them without peeling.
+Carrots, whether big or small, have very thin skin which makes it okay to roast them without peeling.
 You just need to make sure that you wash and scrub your carrots well, so that no dirt remains, but everything is different with parsnips.
-Despite the fact that they’re from the carrot family, parsnips have completely different colors, texture, taste, and skin; the larger the root, the ticker its skin.
+Despite the fact that they’re from the carrot family, parsnips have completely different color, texture, taste, and skin; the larger the root, the ticker its skin.
 So, it might not be the best idea to leave it on.

 It’s not rocket science, but there are some nuances that can bring your root vegetable roast to a whole new level!